 Bond revoked for man accused of setting fire to woman's home

-NEW ORELANS - An Orleans Parish judge on Wednesday revoked bond for Christian King, who is accused of setting fire earlier this month to the home of the mother of his child.
+NEW ORLEANS - An Orleans Parish judge on Wednesday revoked bond for Christian King, who is accused of setting fire earlier this month to the home of the mother of his child.

 That incident was captured on the victim's home surveillance system.